Discounts slam U.S. retailers' holiday season profits

 Shares of Signet, which is not part of the same-store sales index, were down more than 6 percent even though it reported a 5 percent increase in U.S. same-store sales for the November-December holiday season.

-Gap Inc (GPS.N), which is in the index, will report after markets close.
+Gap Inc, which is in the index, will report after markets close.

-Between November 3 and January 4, eight retailers, including Wal-Mart Stores Inc (WMT.N), Target Corp (TGT.N) and Macy’s Inc (M.N), increased the number of circulars published by 6 percent and sent 57 percent more promotional e-mails, according to data prepared for Reuters by MarketTrack.
+Between November 3 and January 4, eight retailers, including Wal-Mart Stores Inc, Target Corp and Macy’s Inc, increased the number of circulars published by 6 percent and sent 57 percent more promotional e-mails, according to data prepared for Reuters by MarketTrack.

 Retailers also had to deal with shoppers who were less willing to go into stores: Data firm ShopperTrak this week said foot traffic had dropped 14.6 percent this holiday season.

-Walgreen Co WAG.N, whose comparable sales of general merchandise rose 2.5 percent in December, said fewer shoppers had come to its drugstores.
+Walgreen Co, whose comparable sales of general merchandise rose 2.5 percent in December, said fewer shoppers had come to its drugstores.

-Small clothing chain Cato Corp (CATO.N) also slashed its profit forecast after reporting poor December sales.
+Small clothing chain Cato Corp also slashed its profit forecast after reporting poor December sales.

 Family Dollar’s same-store sales fell 3 percent last month.